rapid7/insightconnect-plugins/splunk/help.md

 ### Delete Saved Search

-This action is used to deletes a saved search.
+This action is used to delete a saved search.

 #### Input